DNM1008/FancyZoneSettings/README.md

 ## Recommendations

-* You might want to enable Override Windows Snap shortcut, then chose Win+Up/Down/Left?Right to move windows based on relative positions, since we have a lot of zones, moving through all of them to get to the layout that you want is a pain
+* You might want to enable Override Windows Snap shortcut, then chose Win+Up/Down/Left/Right to move windows based on relative positions, since we have a lot of zones, moving through all of them to get to the layout that you want is a pain
-* If you have multiple monitors, enable Move windows between zones acroos all monitors
+* If you have multiple monitors, enable Move windows between zones a cross all monitors

 ## Zone Layout: